stephaneey/azure-and-k8s-architecture/IPaaS/patterns/pub-sub-event-grid.md

-# PUB/SUB with Azure Event Grid in PUSH Mode
+# PUB/SUB with Azure Event Grid in PUSH/PUSH Mode
 ![pub-sub-servicebus](../images/pubsubeventgridpush.png)

 The PUB/SUB pattern is popular in Event-Driven Architectures and Microservices.
 The producer of a message is agnostic of its subscriber(s).
 Each subscriber receives a copy of the original message sent by the topic.
+The above diagram and below attention points are applicable only to Event Grid in PUSH/PUSH mode.
+To be clear, PUSH/PUSH means that the sender **pushes** the event while the receiver is **notified** through a **push** mechanism.
+In other words, Event Grid initiates the call to notify the receiving party.

 # Attention points
 ## (1) Topic type